Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/area-53-scrimmage.typ

   auton: "Tie",
   awp: false,
   strategy: [
-    Our strategy was to have us in the non offensive zone pushing triballs over and AHC scoring ],
+    We play in the non-offensive zone pushing triballs over to the offensive zone for AHC to score ],
   auton_notes: [
     Nobody had a working auton
   ],
   match_notes: [
-    - During the match we took advantage of the many times the other team was double zoned to de score a lot of their triballs
+    - During the match we took advantage of the many times the other team was double zoned to descore a lot of their triballs
-    - Our teammate wasn’t moving most of the round and we still almost won by descoring
+    - Our teammate was unable to move most of the round and we still almost won by descoring

-  ],
+    - Our intended strategy failed this round, but this round also shows that a descore strategy has a lot of potential ],
   subsystems: (
     overperformed: "Drivetrain, Intake",